 I am a fully qualified Psychotherapist offering counselling and psychotherapy in Central London and now in Southend-on-Sea.
 I gained my psychotherapy qualification with WPF Therapy London.
-I am an accredited and registered therapist, which means my qualification is recognised by the professional accrediting organisations for psychotherapy and counselling.
+I am an accredited and registered psychotherapist, which means my qualification is recognised by the professional accrediting organisations for psychotherapy and counselling.

 My own career started within a corporate legal environment and so I have a good understanding of what it can be like to work in a highly pressurised environment.
 From there, I worked in the voluntary sector working in both mental health and criminal justice agencies.
 I have experience of working in the NHS, and more recently, working in the charity sector providing residential treatment for NHS patients.
 My more recent work has taken me into private practice where I offer both short-term and long-term counselling and therapy for individuals and organisations, and offering clinical supervision to training organisations and individual counsellors and psychotherapists.

 The type of therapy I offer is ‘psychodynamic’.
 Psychodynamic therapy aims to assist people in making links between the past and the present, and offers the opportunity to begin to think about any recurring patterns that may have formed in your thoughts, feelings and behaviour, and how they may impact on you now, and in the future.

 The reasons people decide to engage in therapy are wide and far reaching and it isn’t always because of one reason alone.
 Some of the more common reasons individuals have approached me for therapy and counselling are;

 - Relational issues; relationship difficulties, separation and divorce, family issues, feeling detached from others/not being able to feel